-- Pricing: Smartlook has a free plan that captures up to 1,500 user sessions/month.
-Paid plans start at $39/month and come with a full-featured, 10-day trial (no credit card required).
+- Pricing: Smartlook has a free plan that captures up to 3,000 user sessions/month.
+Paid plans start at $55/month and come with a full-featured, 30-day trial (no credit card required).

 - Key features: Session recordings, heatmaps, event tracking, and funnel analysis.

-Smartlook is our product analytics and visual user insights platform that’s GDPR-compliant by default.
+Smartlook is our product analytics and visual user insights platform that minimizes collection of personal or sensitive data.
 You can use it to analyze user behavior on websites, as well as web and mobile apps.

 Smartlook gives you robust analytics that show what your users are doing — paired with session recordings and heatmaps that show why — all in one place.

 Record all user sessions on your website or app with a single code snippet